 The same contrast is observable in the field of renewable water resources.
 In principle, France supports a water policy and has set up water agencies to monitor the use and protection of its water resources.
-However, the French authorities have been unable to resist the agriculture lobby, which is the largest consumer of water.
+However, the objectives set out in the Ecophyto plan (2009) to enhance water quality have not been met by 2015.
+French authorities have been unable to resist the agriculture lobby, which is the largest consumer of water.
 This plays out in the southwest of France, where the intensive production of corn jeopardizes regional resources, and even more in Brittany, where surface water (the main resource in that region) is highly polluted by intensive pork and poultry production.
+The use of pesticides has increased by 29% (2008-2014).
 Despite condemnations by the courts and the EU commission, the government has been reluctant and unable to tackle the problem properly.
 Rivers and the sea are affected by the excessive proliferation of toxic seaweed.
-The situation is much better with forests (their surface is growing) and biodiversity.
+Things are better in urban areas, where 90% of the water treatment centers complied with European regulations in 2015.